-Highlights from SITC's 31st Annual Meeting & Associated Programs
+Some key highlights from SITC’s 31st Annual Meeting

 The Society for Immunotherapy of Cancer’s (SITC) Annual Meeting is the largest meeting dedicated solely to the field of cancer immunotherapy.
 In line with SITC’s goal of improving outcomes for patients with cancer, SITC’s 31st Annual Meeting (SITC 2016; November 9-13, 2016; National Harbor, Maryland) brought together leading cancer immunotherapy experts to discuss research and clinical practice, and national and international initiatives.
 This article summarizes some key highlights from SITC 2016.